Social Anxiety: Is It Killing Your Career?

 There are many things that you can do to calm your jitters.
 Perhaps the most overlooked way is simply to smile.
 People smile when they are happy.
 And equally important is that smiling can help you feel happy.
 “Fake ’till you make it” is an ambiguous term.
 Some people see it as a disingenuous way of faking your skills.
 Another view, is that faking confidence can help you gain confidence.
 A smile triggers thoughts that generate happiness.

-The smiley face emoji says to other people that you approve of what they have to say.
+The smiley face emoji says to other people you approve of what they have to say.
 Smiling has a similar effect.
-It tells people that you approve of them.
+It tells people you approve of them.
 It creates trust and helps people open up to you.

 You are generating charisma.
 People find your presence attractive.
 Your smiling helps people feel more confident and comfortable being around you.
 In turn, they smile and you feel confident from their signal of approval.